 In order to book these seats with discounts, you have to go to the box office and ask them.
 They will generally do it without second thoughts for a show on the same day but you can try it in advance too.
 If you go on the website and check the seats available (like if you were about to book seats), you’ll be able to see the single seats.
 Note the number and then go to the box office to ask if you could get a better price for booking this or these seats.

 Regardless of the price, it’s also a great technique to get access to tickets.
 For example, Harry Potter and the Cursed Child in London can be sold out up to 9 months in advance.
 Unless you’re willing to pay £100 per part, you won’t be able to book and will have to be ready as soon as they release new tickets (one every 3 months).
 If you chose to sit separately, you will get access to all kinds of tickets and dates.

-In the UK, the ATG membership card will give you access to discount in all of their theatres (30+).
+The ATG membership card will give you access to discount in all of their theatres in the UK (30+).
 Some shows aren’t eligible for discounts however, no matter what you will always get booking and transaction fees off (so at least £3.95).

 You can book up to 4 tickets with your card which means that it won’t only save money to you but everyone else coming with you.